syvb/iter.ca/content/post/hostnames.md

 I got all `ts.net` subdomains listed in certificate transparency logs on {{<rawhtml>}}<time datetime="2021-10-18">October 18, 2021</time>{{</rawhtml>}}, and ontologized all of them into a single category.
 In cases like `johnny-surface-laptop`, which include multiple categories, I used a category that combines the two: `OS+User` in this case.
 I probably have made some mistakes in collating the data.
 If you want to play with the data, you can grab [the spreadsheet as a CSV](/tsnet/ts.csv).

-[^corp]: More solid evidence for this: a Tailscale employee [explictly confirming this to be the case](https://github.com/tailscale/tailscale/pull/2709#issuecomment-905671082)

 ## Interesting results

 The data includes the 312 Tailscale users who used `tailscale cert`, and a total of 464 hostnames.
 This means that the average user has 1.49 hostnames exposed using `tailscale cert`.
 The most is `tailnet-cdb8` with 26, and in second place is `corp` with 9. `corp` appears to be used for services internal to Tailscale Inc. It shouldn't be possible for the Tailnet part of the domain to be `corp` -- it doesn't fit the allowed name structures, but Tailscale gave themselves the one and only vanity name.[^corp] Here are those hostnames in `corp`: `builds`, `bradfitz`, `paintest`, `tshello`, `test-builder`, `tsdev`, `changelog`, `bronzong`, and `pain`.
 One hopes that `pain` refers to [the French meaning](https://www.wordreference.com/fren/pain#articleWRD), not the English one.

+[^corp]: More solid evidence for this: a Tailscale employee [explictly confirming this to be the case](https://github.com/tailscale/tailscale/pull/2709#issuecomment-905671082)

 Here's what the most popular categories I assigned are:
 ![A pie chart of various hostname categories.
 Intended usage is 17.9%, Software running is 14.7%, Non-descriptive word is 13.4%, Random characters is 11.4%, Hardware is 8%, Made-up word is 5.4%, Default name is 4.3%, Human-like name is 4.3%, Hosting provider is 3.9%, OS name is 3%, Fictional thing is 2.8%, Hardware+Name is 1.9%, Non-English word is 1.7%, Physical location is 1.7%.](/tsnet/category-pie.svg)

-Here are all hostnames with more than one occurence:
+Most hostnames describe how the host is intended to be used.
+More interesting are the 37% of names that are entirely unrelated.
+This includes hostnames like:
+- Random words (in any language)
+- Names of fictional things
+- Made-up words
+- Pokémon
+- Random characters

+Only 14.2% of hostnames have duplicates: 86% of hostnames are unique.

 ![A bar chart. raspberrypi at 11; pihole at 5; brix, monitoring, nuc, pi, pikvm, ubuntu at 3; code, ha, homeassistant, hub, kali, media-nas, nas, nextcloud, octopi, payments, pi4, pihole-1, pihole-2, pop-os, pve at 2](/tsnet/common-hostnames.svg)

+[Raspberry Pi](https://www.raspberrypi.org/) related hostnames are suprisingly popular there.